 What surprised me was how effective the microcurrent sleep aid was.
 I don’t suffer from insomnia, so my experience will be different from someone who struggles more than I do to fall asleep.
 I found the gentle stimulation was just enough to shift my focus and allow my overactive brain to disconnect and allow me to drift off to sleep.

-The Different Types Of Microcurrent Sleep Aid Devices
+Different Types Of Microcurrent Sleep Devices

 As wearable sleep technology evolves, there are a number of different types of devices you can use.
 When I was researching which device to get, I was really struggling to find something that I would be comfortable wearing, that would still allow me to fall asleep.